flipperdevices/flipperzero-firmware/FAQ.md

 **YES!**

-Just pick the token you would like to auto-type then hold "arrow down" button for 1-2sec. and Flipper Authenticator will type it instead of you 😀
+Just pick the token you would like to auto-type then hold <span title="Arrow Down">▼</span> button for 1-2sec. and let Flipper Authenticator type it instead of you 😀

 ## How to change\recover PIN?